ismailsemihsenturk/ismailsemihsenturk/README.md

   I'm a Full Stack Devoloper and a Junior Blockchain Devoloper.
  - 👍 React Developer.
- - 🌱 I'm currently studying MIS in the Anadolu University and i am constantly learning about ML and Blockchain technologies at my free times.
+ - 🌱 I'm currently studying MIS at Anadolu University and i am constantly learning about ML and Blockchain technologies at my free times.
  - 📫 You can reach me from: https://www.linkedin.com/in/ismailsemihsenturk/.

 <!---